 Yes.
-The security amount ordered by the court usually corresponds to the arresting party's requested amount, which almost always includes bank interest and costs.
+Security amount ordered in court order is often corresponding to the arresting party's requested amount, which often includes bank interest and costs.

-20. Are P&I LOUs accepted as sufficient to lift the arrest?
+20. Are P&I Club LOUs accepted as sufficient to lift the arrest?

-Unless agreed by the applicant, PRC courts usually do not accept letters of undertaking issued by foreign P&I Clubs.
-However, lawyers in China, who represent the claimant now tend to recommend their clients to accept IG P&I Club's LOU, based on the claim amount, the credibility of the Club and PRC lawyers involved for the matter.
+Unless agreed by the applicant, PRC courts usually do not accept a letter of undertaking issued by a foreign P&I Club.
+It is however encouraging that more claimants' lawyers in China now tend to recommend their clients to accept IG P&I Club's LOU, based on the claims amount, the credibility of the Club and PRC lawyers involved for the matter.